 The Graduate School of Public Health requires all enrolled students to complete the Pitt Public Health Student Academic Integrity Module.
-The deadline for new students starting in fall 2019 is October 4, 2019.
 Students should consult the Guidelines on Academic Integrity for more information on student and faculty obligations and hearing procedures.

 Disabilities